moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/impacted_features/advanced-search.md

 #### Problems to solve

-1. Indexing can only paused at the instance level - indexing for every data type is paused.
+1. Indexing can only be paused at the instance level - indexing for every data type is paused.
 This will cause out of date search results on a cell if indexing is paused to migrate organization(s).

 1. There is no way to know when a project's database records are fully indexed.
 It is not possible to know when an organization migration is complete for Advanced search.